Coffee-IT-Development/EmojiPicker-iOS-Component/README.md

 ## How to use Localisations

 If you want the app to use localisations there's a few steps you have to follow.
 First add the languages you want to support to the project info under Localizations.
 Second add a new property to the target info.plist called Localizations.
 Add the languages you want to support to this array.
 Only then will the languages be visible.
-Otherwise it will default to Egnlish.
-If you want the simulator to show differnt languages make sure to edit the scheme options to set the App Language to the desired language.
+Otherwise it will default to English.
+If you want the simulator to show different languages make sure to edit the scheme options to set the App Language to the desired language.

 The supported languages are:
  - Arabic